Using the 6BL8 or 6U8 as a Super-Regenerative Receiver for 88-108Mc/s

 2NUR-FM

 As a side note, building this receiver has now changed my station of choice to 2NUR.
-It's the first time I've really been able to listen to this station - other receivers have performed too poorly or not at all.
+This station is from Newcastle University and operates as a community station.
+Music is 70's and 80's, often not played on mainstream stations.
+Distance from the transmitter at Mt Sugarloaf to my location is about 135km.
+This is the first time I've really been able to listen to this station - other receivers have performed too poorly or not at all.
 Sydney stations with their narrow playlist and intrusive ads just can't compare.
-Distance from home to the 2NUR transmitter is 135km.
-To improve reception and feed FM receivers in every part of the house and garage, I installed an outdoor FM aerial pointed at Mt Sugarloaf which is the location of the 2NUR transmitter.
+To improve reception, and feed FM receivers in every part of the house, I installed an outdoor FM aerial pointed at Mt Sugarloaf.
 Now, all my valve FM receivers; the Fremodynes, Pulse Counting, and Super-Regenerative receivers can be tuned to 2NUR.

 The aerial is a five element Yagi built to plans described in Silicon Chip in the late 90's.
 It feeds a Hills AVA masthead amplifier set to 23dB, and then a six way splitter which feeds each room in the house and garage.
 The masthead amplifier is powered from the 12V DC house supply.